macaroni-os/kit-fixups/xorg-kit/1.17-prime/README.rst

 Xorg-kit is an overlay containing all core ebuilds related to xorg for Funtoo Linux.
 It is designed to exist on users systems as an overlay, providing the ability for users to control what branch of xorg-kit they are using.
-It is designed to work with the `ports-2017`_ Funtoo Linux portage tree. ``ports-2017`` does *not* include xorg ebuilds so the use of xorg-kit is required with this portage tree.
+It is designed to be a part of the Funtoo Linux kits system.

 The ``1.17-prime`` branch of xorg-kit is the initial, stable curated branch of xorg for Funtoo.
 By 'curated', we mean that the overlay is a fork of a